jianhong/motifStackWorkshop/README.md

 # Workshop Description

-A sequence motif is a short pattern for DNA, RNA or amino acid sequence with biological significance.
-The motifs are often represented as a matrix such as position weight matrix (PWM) and visualized as sequence logos.
-The motifStack package is designed for graphic representation of multiple motifs as a phylogenetic tree.
-This tool facilitates the analysis of diversity or conservation of a group of transcription factor binding sites.
-This package has been well downloaded by researchers and cited in various journals.
-The tool is easy to learn and use.
-Sample codes will be provided for users to change for their own data.
-It will take about 50 min to master the package.
+A sequence motif is a short recurring pattern with biological significance such as a DNA recognition sequence for a transcription factor (TF), a mRNA splicing signal, or a functional region of a protein domain.
+High-throughput experimental approaches and computational tools have been developed to generate large numbers of transcription factor (TF) motifs in several organisms, available in databases such as TRANSFAC, JASPAR, FlyFactorSurvey, and CIS- BP.
+To facilitate the analysis of binding site diversity/conservation within families of TFs and the evolution of binding sites between different species, we have developed a Bioconductor package motifStack.
+In this workshop, we will demonstrate the features and flexibility of motifStack for visualizing the alignment of multiple motifs in various styles.
+In addition, we will illustrate the utility of motifStack for providing insights into families of related motifs using several large collections of homeodomain (HD) DNA binding motifs from human, mouse and fly.
+Furthermore, we will show how motifStack facilitated the discovery that changing the computational method used to build motifs from the same binding data can lead to artificial segregation of motifs for identical TFs within a motif alignment.
+The package is available at http://bioconductor.org/packages/motifStack and all datasets are available at https://github.com/jianhong/motifStack.documentation/tree/master/pcmsDatasetALL.

+*Expectation:* Detailed notes and R code will be provided for reproducibility and follow-up exploration.
-*Expectation:* After this workshop, participants should be able to plot motif stacks by their own data.
+After this workshop, participants should be able to apply the learned skills to generate publication-quality figures to depict their own motif dataset.

 ## Pre-requisites